 The RIBA award-winning Sibson Building is home to Kent Business School and the School of Mathematics, Statistics and Actuarial Science.
 Its café is popular with all students.

 Into the city

 Canterbury is a fascinating place to live.
 Steeped in history, its quaint cobbled streets and spectacular cathedral make it a fun place to wander around.
-Add in the many pubs and cafés, a great range of well-known high street stores and quirky shops, the Marlowe Theatre, Curzon cinema, and venues such as The Ballroom and you'll find there's plenty to keep you busy day and night.

-What our students love about Canterbury
+Why our students love Canterbury